Paran0idy/Tenet/README.md

-# Tenet
+# Homework 3

-A DL Framework for Tensor Computation
+Public repository and stub/testing code for Homework 3 of 10-714.